zzhang82/web422/notes/knockout.md

 ### Bindings (Control Flow)

-Knockout.js offers the following binding syntax for dealing with "control flow", ie: iterating over elements and/or conditionally hiding or showing data:
+Knockout.js offers the following binding syntax for dealing with "control flow", ie: iterating over elements and/or conditionally hiding or showing data (for the full list, see the [documentation](http://knockoutjs.com/documentation/introduction.html)):

 Binding Type | Description
 --- | ---